futurefirst/uk.org.futurefirst.networks.smsstop/README.md

 write an apology that includes a number to call for further assistance
 * Automatically set the contact to 'do not SMS', so CiviCRM knows not to attempt to send to them in future
-* The above should co-operate with the SMS Survey extension, stopping the next question from being sent to that contact
+* The above should co-operate with the SMS Survey extension if used, stopping the next question from being sent to that contact

 ### Links
 * <http://www.futurefirst.org.uk/>